-- 1. Drill holes in accordance with the measurements given. - 2.
+- Drill holes in accordance with the measurements given. - 2.
 You must provide screws suitable for the surface on which you want to mount the adjustable frequency drive.
 Re-tighten all four screws.

-Table 3.2: Mounting frame sizes A5, B1, B2, B3, B4, C1, C2, C3 and C4 on a non-solid back wall, the drive must be provided with a backplate A due to insufficient cooling air over the heatsink.
+Mounting frame sizes A4, A5, B1, B2, B3, B4, C1, C2, C3 and C4 on a non-solid back wall, the adjustable frequency drive must be provided with a

-For heavier drives (B4, C3, C4), use a lift.
+With heavier drives (B4, C3, C4), use a lift.
 First wall-mount the 2 lower bolts, then lift the drive onto the lower bolts.
 Finally, fasten the drive against the wall with the 2 top bolts.